k1r0s/kaop-ts/docs/API.md

 > An advice is declared as `async` if contains `this.next` expression within.
 If this expression is declared but never called you messed up the stack.

 > You can prevent main method execution by calling `this.stop`.
 This expression will avoid the decorated method to be executed.
 Useful when handling exceptions..

+> Some contexts or metadata may be accesible in several cases.
+For example: trying to modify method arguments at `after` join point doesn't have any sense. *Maybe for comunication purposes between advices*.

+> You should not perform async calls during `beforeInstance` hooks becuase you will mess up instantation of that class.

+> Also if you're using some framework that require you to implement a function that return some value, let's say `render` method of React component.
+It is not a good idea place an async decorator before that method.
+Because `render` method will be evaluated as `undefined` messing up React rendering.